Wednesday, 21 June 2023

 The other worry that you read about online is that a charging system designed for lead acid batts is not suitable for lithium.
 This is actually not really a problem.
 A lead acid charging circuit will deliver around 13.8v maybe a bit more.
 But the limit for lithium is 14.6v, and even if this voltage was reached for some reason, the lithium bat's BMS would kick in and disconnect the charge.
 And if you look at the cgarge vs voltage chart for lithium batts you will see that even a charge that goes no higher than 13.8v will still result in a 95% charge.
 And in practice, with most vans that have lithium will also have solar, with a solar controller that has a lithium profile, solar will take care of the remaining 5%.

 What many forget is that lithium batts are not dumb like lead acid, they have brains - the BMS, Battery Management System, and the job of the BMS is to prevent abuse.
 So the BMS will simply switch off the battery if the voltage or current falls outside of preset safety values.
-So in reality it is actually almost impossible to damage a lithium batt - touch wood!
+So in reality it is actually almost impossible to damage a lithium batt by giving it wrong voltages - it will just shut down.

 If fitting a b2b which needs D+ switching, then the original D+ line to the original relays in the fuse box has to be identified and tapped into, and a new wire run to the b2b.